Politics of New Hampshire: Issues

-Anti-Regulatory Sentiment
+Anti-regulatory sentiment

 New Hampshire is often associated with laissez-faire approach to regulation, economic and government policy.
 For example, New Hampshire is one of three states in the nation that do not have any laws regulating motorcycle helmet safety.
 Cigarette Taxes in New Hampshire are the cheapest in New England, at $1.78 per 20-pack of cigarettes.
 This is compared to the average of $4.27 in the region.
-New Hampshire has legalized off-grid living, not requiring residents to pay a connection fee to local electric companies.Compared to the New England area, and even nationwide, New Hampshire boast a homeschool friendly approach to education.
+New Hampshire has legalized off-grid living, not requiring residents to pay a connection fee to local electric companies.
+Compared to the New England area, and even nationwide, New Hampshire is noted to maintain a homeschool-friendly approach to education.
 While homeschooling is legal everywhere in the United States, each state government has different laws and regulations surrounding home education.
-In New Hampshire, homeschooling laws are straightforward and without burdensome regulations on parents.New Hampshire has some of the most lenient gun laws in the country, especially when compared to neighboring states.
-New Hampshire is New England's most gun-friendly state, and fourth most lenient in the country, according to Everytown for Gun Safety.
+In New Hampshire, homeschooling laws are straightforward and without burdensome regulations on parents.
+New Hampshire has some of the most lenient gun laws in the country, especially when compared to neighboring states.
+New Hampshire is New England's most gun-friendly state and fourth most lenient in the country, according to Everytown for Gun Safety.
 The state doesn't require gun owners to get a license or register their weapons.
 The state legislature passed "Constitutional carry" in 2017.

 The anti-regulatory sentiment has often helped Republicans maintain a competitive presence in state and local-level politics.
 The Republican Party controls the offices of governor, secretary of state, attorney general, and both chambers of the state legislature.